stablekernel/aqueduct/source/docs/testing/tests.md

 ### Configuring OAuth 2.0 for Tests

 An application that uses types like `AuthServer` and `Authorizer` must have valid client IDs for testing.
 These are best set up in a test harness.
-Here's a method to add to a test harness to create client identifiers when using `ManagedAuthStorage`:
+Here's a method to add to a test harness to create client identifiers when using `ManagedAuthDelegate`:

 ```dart
 static Future<ManagedAuthClient> addClientRecord(